At Home with Bobby and Tim

 At Home with Bobby and Tim is an album by the American power pop duo the Windbreakers, released in 1989.
 The album marked a reunion for Tim Lee and Bobby Sutliff, who had spent a few years working on solo projects.
+The band supported the album with North American tour.

 Production

+At Home with Bobby and Tim was recorded at Terminal Records, in Pearl, Mississippi.
 Although a reunion album of sorts, Lee and Sutliff often worked separately, even listing in the liner notes which member played which guitar solo.
 Mitch Easter contributed production work to some songs.
 The initial CD version of At Home with Bobby and Tim included the pair's critically-praised album Terminal.